Q1. Write a note on the theme of the story ‘The Lost Child’.

 Q9.
 You have gone to a fair.
 Your parents refuse to buy certain things for you.
 How will you react?

 Ans: In such a situation, I would react with understanding and acceptance.
-Although I might feel a bit disappointed at first, I would remind myself of the bigger picture:
+Although I might feel a bit disappointed at first, I would remind myself of the bigger picture.
+I trust their judgment, as they have a better perspective on what is truly beneficial for me.
+They consider various factors, including our family's financial responsibilities and my well-being.
+They manage household expenses while ensuring I am safe and happy.

 Q10.
 You are taken to a fair by your parents.
 How will you behave with your parents?
-Explain with reference to the lesson ‘The Lost Child’.
+Explain concerning the lesson ‘The Lost Child’.

 |